- New Paths into the Anthropocene: Applying Historical Ecologies to the Human Future

 Archaeological data can be represented in quantitative models to test theories of societal growth, development, and resilience.
 This chapter describes the results of simulations employing integrated agent-based, cellular automata, and network models to represent elements of the ancient Maya social-ecological system.
 The purpose of the model is to better understand the complex dynamics of the Maya civilization and to test quantitative indicators of resilience as predictors of system sustainability or decline.
 The model examines the relationship between population growth, agricultural production, pressure on ecosystem services, forest succession, value of trade, and the stability of trade networks.
 These combine to allow agents representing Maya settlements to develop and expand within a landscape that changes under climate variation and responds to anthropogenic pressure.
 The model is able to reproduce spatial patterns and timelines somewhat analogous to that of the ancient Maya, although this model requires refinement and further archaeological data for calibration.

 Christian Isendahl (Ph.D., Uppsala University, 2002) is Senior Lecturer in Archaeology at the Department of Historical Studies, University of Gothenburg, Sweden.
-He is interested in issues of long-term sustainability and resilience and applies a historical ecological lens to study urbanism, farming systems, water management, and socio-political organization in the past, particularly in the Maya lowlands, the Andes, and the Amazon.
-He has a strong interest in exploring, detailing, and discussing how archaeological research can generate knowledge about the past and about long-term processes that provide practical insights for addressing contemporary challenges.
+He is interested in issues of sustainability, vulnerability, and resilience and applies a historical ecological lens to study urbanism, farming systems, water management, and socio-political organization in the past, particularly in the Maya lowlands, the Andes, and the Amazon.
+He has a strong interest in exploring, discussing, and detailing how archaeological research can generate knowledge about the past and about long-term processes that provide practical insights for addressing contemporary challenges.
+He is a member of the scientific steering committee of the ‘Integrated History and Future of People on Earth’ (IHOPE) project.

-Joel Gunn is an environmental anthropologist who teaches at the University of North Carolina at Greensboro.
+Joel D. Gunn is an environmental anthropologist who teaches at the University of North Carolina at Greensboro.
 His research engages issues such as complex adaptive systems and the origins, rise and demise of civilizations, and settlement patterns.
-Although currently focused on the Maya Lowlands, Joel’s studies span the continental land masses that fall under the climatic influence of the Bermuda-Azores subtropical high: the Maya Lowlands, southeastern United States, and southwestern Europe.
+Although currently focused on the Maya lowlands, Joel’s studies span the continental land masses that fall under the climatic influence of the Bermuda–Azores subtropical high: the Maya lowlands, southeastern United States, and southwestern Europe.

 Vernon L. Scarborough is Distinguished University Research Professor and Charles Phelps Taft Professor in the Department of Anthropology at the University of Cincinnati.
 His work emphasizes sustainability and global water systems.
 By examining past engineered landscapes, he addresses both ancient and contemporary societal issues from a comparative ecological and transdisciplinary perspective.
 Geographically, his published work includes studies about the U.S. Southwest, Belize, Guatemala, Indonesia, Greece, Pakistan, and Sudan.
 He has published nine books—including seven edited volumes (one more in press)—and over 100 book chapters and journal articles, the latter inclusive of Science, PNAS, and American Antiquity.
 His most recent field work is at Tikal, Guatemala and Chaco Canyon, New Mexico.

-Arlen F. Chase is a Maya archaeologist and Co-Director of the Caracol Archaeological Project in Belize, Central America, which concluded its 31st field season in 2015; he is also a Pegasus Professor of Anthropology and an Associate Dean in the College of Sciences at the University of Central Florida.
-He specializes in contextual, settlement, and ceramic analysis with secondary interests in urbanism, ethnicity, and epigraphic interpretation.
+Arlen F. Chase is a Maya archaeologist and Co-Director of the Caracol Archaeological Project in Belize, Central America, which concluded its 33rd field season in 2017; he is currently a Professor of Anthropology at the University of Nevada, Las Vegas and was formerly a Pegasus Professor of Anthropology and an Associate Dean in the College of Sciences at the University of Central Florida.
+He is a Fellow in the AAAS (American Association for the Advancement of Science) and specializes in contextual, settlement, and ceramic analysis with secondary interests in urbanism, ethnicity, epigraphic interpretation, and remote sensing.
 Many of his research results and publications may be found at http://www.caracol.org.

-Diane Z. Chase is a Maya archaeologist and Co-Director of the Caracol Archaeological Project in Belize, Central America, which carried out its 31st field season in 2015; she is a Pegasus Professor of Anthropology and currently serves as the Vice Provost for Academic Program Quality at the University of Central Florida.
-She specializes in the methodological and theoretical implications of the rise and fall of complex societies and on mortuary archaeology.
+Diane Z. Chase is the Executive Vice President and Provost of the University of Nevada, Las Vegas.
+She is a Maya archaeologist and Co-Director of the Caracol Archaeological Project in Belize, Central America, which carried out its 33rd field season in 2017; she is also a Professor of Anthropology at the University of Nevada, Las Vegas and was formerly a Pegasus Professor of Anthropology and Vice Provost at the University of Central Florida.
+She is a Fellow in the AAAS (American Association for the Advancement of Science) and specializes in the methodological and theoretical implications of the rise and fall of complex societies as well as on mortuary archaeology.
 Many of her research results and publications may be found at http://www.caracol.org.

-Nicholas Dunning is a professor of geography at the University of Cincinnati.
+Nicholas P. Dunning is a Professor of Geography at the University of Cincinnati.
 He is a geoarchaeologist and cultural ecologist specializing in the Neotropics.
 He has published several books and more than 120 articles and book chapters.

-Tim Beach is a Centennial Chair in Geography at University of Texas at Austin, after twenty-one years at Georgetown University, where he held the Cinco Hermanos Chair and directed two Environmental Programs.
+Timothy Beach is Professor and Centennial Chair in Geography & Environment at the University of Texas at Austin since 2014, after twenty-one years at Georgetown University, where he held the Cinco Hermanos Chair and directed two Environmental Programs.
 He has studied soils, geomorphology, paleoecology, and geoarchaeology in ten nations, especially in the Maya and Mediterranean worlds.
-These many field seasons led to eighty peer-reviewed publications and hundreds of scientific presentations.
-He is a AAAS Fellow, a Guggenheim and Dumbarton Oaks Fellow, G.K.
-Gilbert Awardee in Geomorphology (with one co-author), and received Georgetown University’s Distinguished Research Award (2010) and the School of Foreign Service’s Faculty of the Year Award (2014).
+These field seasons led to hundreds of peer reviewed publications and scientific presentations.
+He is an AAAS (American Association for the Advancement of Science) Fellow, a Guggenheim and Dumbarton Oaks Fellow, G.K.
+Gilbert Awardee in Geomorphology (with one co-author), Carl Sauer Distinguished Scholarship Awardee, and received Georgetown University’s Distinguished Research Award (2010) and the School of Foreign Service’s Faculty of the Year Award (2014).

 Sheryl Luzzadder-Beach is Professor and Chair of the Department of Geography and the Environment at the University of Texas at Austin, USA.
-Her PhD is in Geography from the University of Minnesota.
+Her Ph.D. is in Geography from the University of Minnesota.
 Sheryl’s research applies spatial statistics and geochemistry to groundwater monitoring, characterization, and mapping for water quality and hydrology.
-Her current research focuses on ancient Maya land and water use in the Maya Lowlands of Central America, and on reconstructing past environments.
+Her current research focuses on ancient land and water use in the Maya Lowlands of Central America, and on reconstructing past environments.
+She is currently the Vice President of the American Association of Geographers and a member of the National Geographic Society’s Committee for Research and Exploration.

-Paul Sinclair is currently Faculty Professor of Global Historical Ecology, Uppsala University.
-He has conducted archaeological research in south-eastern Africa and the Indian Ocean for 40 years focussing on spatial complexity and urbanism and environmental change in the Anthropocene.
+Paul Sinclair is Professor Emeritus at the Department of Archaeology and Ancient History, Uppsala University.
+He has conducted archaeological research throughout Africa and the western Indian Ocean for 50 years focussing on spatial complexity, urbanism, and environmental change in the Anthropocene.
 He has directed the Urban Origins in Eastern Africa, Human Responses and Contributions to Environmental Change in East Africa and Sri Lanka, and The Urban Mind multi-disciplinary research programmes.
-He has supervised more than 30 doctoral candidates.
-He serves on the executive committee of IHOPE Integrated History and Future of People on Earth Core project of the IGBP/Future Earth consortium.
+He has supervised more than 40 doctoral candidates.
+He serves as co-Chair of the executive committee of the Integrated History and Future of People on Earth (IHOPE) Core project of the Future Earth consortium and is Executive Director of the Royal Academy of the Humanities and Social Sciences in Uppsala.

 Access to the complete content on Oxford Handbooks Online requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.